Kahak Rural District: Population

-At the time of the 2006 National Census, the rural district's population (as a part of Qom County) was 9,590 in 2,696 households.
+At the time of the 2006 National Census, the rural district's population (as a part of Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) in Qom County) was 9,590 in 2,696 households.
 There were 9,813 inhabitants in 2,935 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 12,269 in 3,826 households.
-The most populous of its 10 villages was Kermejegan, with 3,082 people.
+The most populous of its 10 villages was Kermejegan (now in Kermejegan Rural District of Fordo District), with 3,082 people.

-After the census, the district was separated from the county in the establishment of Kahak County and renamed the Central District.
+In 2021, the district was separated from the county in the establishment of Kahak County and renamed the Central District.